San Rafael Woman Upset At Comcast After Utility Box Installed In Yard Without Warning

 SAN RAFAEL (KPIX 5) – A woman in San Rafael returned home from a doctor’s visit to discover a large Comcast utility box installed right in front of her home.

-While the installation is perfectly legal, she’s asking why homeowners didn’t receive warning ahead of time.READ MORE: CA Drought: Dry January Could Cancel Rainfall Gains During Big Storms Of 2021
+While the installation is perfectly legal, she’s asking why homeowners didn’t receive warning ahead of time.READ MORE: Berkeley Police: Suspect Charged After Assaulting Man with Crowbar Last Week

 Claire Halenbeck is proud of her San Rafael home, but amidst the neat landscaping, there is a new addition to her garden.

-Note: UPDATE: 2/2/22: Representatives from Comcast and San Rafael met with the Halenbeck on Wednesday morning and the company has offered to move the battery box to the side yard of the house and is willing to pay for landscaping to hide it from view.
-Halenbeck says she is happy with that outcome.